 This one goes out to all my Christian Tarot reading friends, whether you are ‘out’ or in the closet about either your faith or your Tarot.
 Like so many of us, I used to wonder if the two Paths were compatible.
 Now I see they are one and after reading this I hope you will too.

-As an aside about not fitting in: Yesterday, I had a little aha-moment.
+As an aside about not fitting in; Yesterday, I had a little aha moment.
 I live next to a graveyard without a church attached to it.
 I realised that our house is the church and that I am the Priestess of this invisible parish which extends through the ether to all corners of the world.
 This thought made my heart smile because it felt so true, weird as it was…

 Since I came out of the closet properly as a Follower of the Way, I have started attracting some really wonderful souls to my work.
 I have also seen others leave… and that’s OK.
-We must each follow the Path that is calling us and in the end all Paths of Love and Light are One.
+We must each follow the Path that is calling us and in the end, all Paths of Love and Light are One.

 Something else that is truly wonderful has also started happening… I used to view the world through the lens of the Tarot and my faith was somehow separated… slightly above and to the right… and now that I am owning my faith once more, without reservation and with more compassion for self and others, the Tarot is starting to show a different side of itself.
 It’s connecting the dots for me.

-Viewing the Tarot through the lens of my faith is not only incredibly comforting and empowering, it is giving me new layers of meaning for each of the cards.
+Viewing the Tarot through the lens of my faith is not only incredibly comforting and empowering, but it is also giving me new layers of meaning for each of the cards.
 Much of what didn’t make sense when I was reading books by people who never once even referred to the Christian roots of the Tarot is now falling into place.
 The new layers of meaning that I’m uncovering have therapeutic value for my clients as well as for myself… and no, it doesn’t mean that I am trying to convert anyone or even feel a need to mention Christ during a reading.
 He is present all the same.

 So here is my list of 10 Reasons why I love being a Christian Tarot reader: